giantswarm/docs/src/content/tutorials/registry/zot/index.md

 You can configure either active or on-demand replication via the Zot configuration file.

 - **Active** (`onDemand: false`) means that Zot will actively sync images from the upstream registry, to have it available when needed.
-- **On-demand** (`onDemand: true`) means that Zot will only pull the image when it is requested, and then cache it.
+- **On-demand** (`onDemand: true`) means that Zot will only pull the image when it's requested, and then cache it.

-The below example configures `docker.io` as on-demand mirror, while the `my-registry.example.org` registry it is set to actively sync all `6.*` tagged images for `my-organization/my-image`.
+The below example configures `docker.io` as on-demand mirror, while the `my-registry.example.org` registry it's set to actively sync all `6.*` tagged images for `my-organization/my-image`.

 ```json
 {